1000 Mg How Many Grams

 From Milligrams to Grams: The Conversion Factor

 The prefix "milli" indicates one-thousandth (1/1000) of a unit.
-Therefore, 1 gram (g) is equal to 1000 milligrams (mg).
-This is our crucial conversion factor.
-This means that to convert milligrams to grams, we simply divide the number of milligrams by 1000.
+Because of this, 1 gram (g) is equal to 1000 milligrams (mg).
+In practice, this is our crucial conversion factor.
+So in practice, to convert milligrams to grams, we simply divide the number of milligrams by 1000.

 1000 mg How Many Grams?
 The Answer and Explanation